epfl-ada/ada-2022-project-borroworrob/docs/adaventure/_posts/2022-12-23-adaventure.md

 ![YAP2](https://raw.githubusercontent.com/epfl-ada/ada-2022-project-borroworrob/main/docs/figures/26.png)

-We can conclude looking at the plot that a good part of the movies have no diversity (same ethnicity for all the actors in the cast), it's more prevalant for movies with a majority of female in the cast.
-As a consequence the mean diversity for movies with a majority of female is lower which is interesting, we will analyse
+We can deduce from the plot that a large portion of the movies lack diversity (all of the actors in the cast are the same ethnicity), which is more prevalent in films with a majority of female actors in the cast.
+As a result, the average diversity for female-majority films is lower.
+However, the observational study found that the difference in ethnicity between the two datasets is not statistically significant.

 ## Sentimental analysis